-- Race Office - adjacent to the Jury working room with space for the Jury Secretary and support staff. - Hearing Rooms - up to three rooms for hearing protests. - Each room should be air-conditioned must be able to seat ten people on chairs around a large table - provide whiteboards, flipcharts, a large HDMI screen with internet connection, power lines, etc. - For temporary venues a 6x6m portable cabin is a good option. - Jury Working Room - The room for the jury to hold the morning meetings and for the judges to work and to prepare (pre-scribe) and finish (quality check) cases when they are not in a hearing room.
+- Race Office - adjacent to the Jury working room with space for the Jury Secretary and two support staff, plus two jury members during hearing planning times. - Sufficient space on cabinet or shelves for the office supplies, case folders, forms etc. Printer/photocopier (multifunction printer capable to scan and print). - Two screens to connect to laptops plus. - One to two big screens capable of connecting to the internet to display ONB, hearing planning etc. - Office supplies. - One white board (and wipe markers). - Tea/coffee facilities and fridge. - Hearing Rooms - three rooms for hearing protests. - Each room should be air-conditioned. - Must be able to seat ten people on chairs around a large table. - Provide whiteboards, flipcharts, a large HDMI screen with internet connection, power lines, etc. - For temporary venues a 6x6m portable cabin is a good option.